sunsunza2009/iTunesDB.Net/README.md

 This fork is based on the [iTunesDB.Net Library](https://github.com/Threetwosevensixseven/iTunesDB.Net).

-The developer has switched to a FiiO X5 and I will try to finish the work.
+The developer has switched to a FiiO X5 and I try to finish his work.